rnb3ds/docs-site/docs/en/env/api-reference/factory.md

             ↓
       Loader/Parser
             ↓
-      Close() release
+      Close() releases
 ```

-:::warning Note
+:::warning
-- Each Loader typically owns its own ComponentFactory
+- Each Loader typically has its own ComponentFactory
-- After calling Close(), all components created through the factory should no longer be used
+- After calling Close(), all components created through that factory should not be used anymore
-- Factory is thread-safe, supports concurrent access
+- The factory is thread-safe and can be accessed concurrently
 :::

 ---

-## Audit Handler Factory
+## Audit Handler Factories

 ### NewJSONAuditHandler